 LOS ANGELES, CA.- Gagosian Gallery

-presents an exhibition of new large-scale sculptures and videos by Mike Kelley.
-This is Kelleys first exhibition with the gallery in Los Angeles.
+announced an exhibition of large-scale unique photographs by Vera Lutter.
+This is her first exhibition in Los Angeles.

 In Lutter's conceptual approach to the camera obscura, the most rudimentary form of photography, the apparatus records in a very direct and immediate way what exists in the world outside.
 By choosing to retain the negative image, she transforms the visual facts of her chosen environments into uncanny scenes that reflect on the two principal realities of time and space.

 In recent years, Lutter has made the hauntingly romantic city of Venice an object of prolonged study.
 Building on her previous recordings of industrial landscapes and cities surrounded by water, such as Old Slip, New York (1995), and Cleveland (1997), the works created in Venice elaborate her intention "to create an image in which the city appears to be suspended above its own reflection, rendering a place that appears to exist outside of gravity."

 During the anticipated high-water season of 2005, Lutter captured mirage-like emanations of San Marco and Piazza Leoni in which the spectral landmarks appear to hover above their own reflected image in the placid water.
 Lutter returned to Venice the following year to record the area where the Grand Canal flows into the Bacino, which then opens up into the lagoon.
 This unstable body of water not only gives Venice its special ethereal character; it also threatens the floating city's very existence.